after school Programming

 How much does the Rainey program cost?

 We are very grateful to our donors whose generosity allows us to ensure all children and families have access to our programming at a significantly reduced cost.
-There is a $25 registration fee and tuition is $25 per week regardless of the number of days your child is in attendance.
+As funding support fluctuates there may be adjustment to our tuition rates from year-to-year.
+The current rate is listed at the top of this page.
 This includes transportation if available.
-Tuition assistance is available.
+Tuition assistance may be available.
 Please contact us at [email protected] for more information.

 Will students still get a meal?